kids-first/kf-dev-single-cell-rna/docs/10X_STAR_Solo_alignment.md

    - NoDedup: no deduplication of UMIs, count all reads
    - 1MM_CR: CellRanger2-4 algorithm for 1MM UMI collapsing
    - default: "1MM_CR"
- - `soloFeatures`: genomic features for which the UMI counts per Cell Barcode are collected
+ - `soloFeatures`: genomic features for which the UMI counts per Cell Barcode are collected. **Recommend for 10X at least `Gene` for whole cell input, `GeneFull` for snRNA input**
    - Gene: genes: reads match the gene transcript
    - SJ: splice junctions: reported in SJ.out.tab
    - GeneFull: full gene (pre-mRNA): full gene (pre-mRNA): count all reads overlapping genes' exons and introns